 Nadine Barnett Cosby, Ph.D.

 Dr. Nadine Barnett Cosby teaches courses in broadcasting and production, writing for television, TV aesthetics and criticism, and race and gender in the media.
-She also serves as the faculty adviser for ICTV, the College’s television club.
+She also serves as the faculty adviser for ICTV, the University’s television club.
 Her research interests are in the areas of media, communication and culture, with a focus on media representation of marginalized populations.

 Dr. Barnett Cosby joined Iona in 2012 after an extensive career in media.
 She is a writer, producer and director, whose works are heavily rooted in the exploration of racial, cultural, and gender representation, and span across various media including film, television and new media.
 She has over 20 years of experience in radio, television, and film, working in several capacities at notable media outlets including Madison Square Garden, Fox 5, Lifetime Television Networks and Disney/ABC.

 Barnett Cosby, N. (2019, December).
 Does art imitate life?: How American TV shows represent America [Review of the book America, As Seen On TV: How Television Shapes Immigrant Expectations Around the Globe, by C. Rodriguez].

 2018.
 Finding Inspiration In Popular Culture: Discursive Scholarship on Hip Hop, Journal of the Research Association of Minority Professors, 20(1), 40-49.

 Barnett Cosby, N. (2019).
 How social media activists and their hashtags have encouraged and informed their followers on the Take-A-Knee movement.
 In S. Perry (Ed.), Pro football and the proliferation of protest: Anthem kneeling and standing in a divided America.
 Lanham, MD: Lexington Books.